 Author’s note: I first published this piece on interview scorecards when the job market was in chaos.
 At the time of publication, thousands of Americans were just laid off and they flooded into applications.
 Even as the job market fluctuates, the need for an interview scorecard stays.
 This valuable tool will better your interview process.

-As modern executives strive to find the most effective ways to hire employees in 2023, a key component of their strategy is the development and use of interview scorecards.
+As modern executives strive to find the most effective ways to hire employees, a key component of their strategy is the development and use of interview scorecards.
 With the pace of technology and economic changes, executives have discovered that using scorecards during interviews gives them more precise measures to compare prospective candidates and makes it easier to identify top talent.
 Ultimately, relying on comprehensively developed scorecards can help executives be more efficient with time, as well as improve their chances of connecting with the right candidates who will help drive sustainable business growth.

 Recently, a surge of applicants flooded the talent pool.
 Hiring managers tell me they see hundreds and sometimes more than one thousand applicants for a position.
 When an overwhelmed manager asks me how to filter through, I share one of Talentfoot’s most reliable and important hiring tools: the candidate scorecard.

 You need to find a stellar digital marketer, but the amount of responses is daunting.
 Recruiters face this challenge frequently.
 Allow me to let you in on a little secret.
 The most equitable and efficient way to select a candidate is with a scorecard.

 What is a candidate scorecard?
 Built In offers this definition, “[scorecards] are standardized evaluations by which interviewers assess and compare multiple candidates on an established rating system.”